 All right, in the state of North Carolina, we have Cal Cunningham has conceded the Senate race there to Tom Tillis.

-Arizona's still not been called.
+Arizona's still not being called.

 And the vote count, I think it went down to like 14,000 the last time I looked.

-Still more votes, provisional ballots to be counted as I understand it out there.
+Still more votes, provisional ballots to be counted, as I understand it out there.

-The state of Georgia gets very complicated here.
+I'm going to get the state of Georgia gets very complicated here.

 This is in Detroit.